-p<0.1; p<0.05; p<0.01
+\p<0.1; \\p<0.05; \\\p<0.01

-the City Register, because the loans are secured by real property.
+Finally, our results are necessary limited to constraints imposed by first-lien mortgages, which as a matter of law must be recorded and made publicly available by the Office of the City Register, because the loans are secured by real property.
 For example, mezzanine debt is secured by an equity interest in the LLC that owns the property, as opposed to the real property itself, and therefore is not publicly recorded.
 Despite its importance in the actual functioning of the New York City real estate market, including an analysis of mezzanine debt is beyond the scope of this paper.